-Medicare Advantage are NOT Medigap plans.
+Medicare Advantage policies are NOT Medigap plans.
 They work differently because they pay instead of Medicare, not after Medicare.
 Learn more about how Medicare Advantage works here.

 Medicare Advantage Coverage

 Many people new to Medicare will ask us for the pros and cons of Medicare Advantage plans vs Original Medicare.
 Much of this is in the way you access your benefits.

 With Original Medicare, you will have deductibles and a 20% coinsurance on Part B. You see visit any doctor or hospital that participates in Medicare, and most do.

 With an Advantage plan, you will use the plan’s network of providers, which is usually local.
 You will pay co-payments when you receive healthcare services.
 Each plan sets its own cost-sharing.
 For example, you might pay a small copay for a primary care doctor visit, and perhaps a higher copay to see a specialist.
 Likewise, some plans will charge you a daily hospital copay, and other plans might charge a flat amount for the whole stay.

 Perhaps one of the biggest differences is in changes to the plans.
 Medicare may have small changes to the Part A and B deductible, but the 20% coverage on outpatients services never changes.
 Part C Medicare Advantage plans change annually.

 Medicare itself states: Limitations, copayments and restrictions may apply, and each plan’s benefits, formulary, pharmacy network provider network, premium and copayments may change on January 1 of each year.
 Members need to be diligent about reviewing the plan materials sent to them each year in September to see what’s changing.

-For more on what Medicare Advantage covers, see our Part C page.
+For more on what Medicare Advantage policies cover, see our Part C page.